Evan-Gilbert-1212/upside/README.md

 looks at their bank accounts, they don't see that some of the money that is in their account is needed for expenses and might feel like they have more money than they do.
-This application aims to take all of your accounts (Bank Accounts and Credit Cards) along with projected expenses and revenues to calculate how much disposable income you have available at any time!
+This application aims to take all of your accounts (Bank Accounts and Credit Cards) along with projected expenses and income to calculate how much disposable income you have available at any time!

 # Application Features